 - Institutions may use it for digital id protection or establish a secure digital voting platform.

-- Social media networks can use blockchains to increase the safety of their users’ personal data.
+- Social media networks can use blockchains to protect their users’ data.

-When it comes to Bitcoin, blockchain technology enables the transfer of virtual money between peers in a perfectly secure transaction and as part of a fully decentralized ledger that does not require the guidance and control of external financial institutions.
+Regarding Bitcoin, blockchain technology enables virtual money transfer between peers in a perfectly secure transaction and as part of a fully decentralized ledger that does not require the guidance and control of external financial institutions.